Training, Advocacy & Education in Miscarriage Management

 Sarah Prager is Associate Professor in the Department of Obstetrics and Gynecology at the University of Washington and Adjunct Associate Professor of Health Services at the UW School of Public Health.
 She is also the Director of the Division of Family Planning and the UW Fellowship in Family Planning.
 Dr. Prager received her MD degree from the University of Texas, Southwestern Medical School, completed a residency at Fletcher Allen Health Care at the University of Vermont, and received post-graduate fellowship training and a Master of Science degree at University of California San Francisco.
 Dr. Prager is board certified in Obstetrics and Gynecology.
 Her research interests include post-abortion contraception, IUDs, Long Acting Reversible Contraception (LARC), miscarriage management and global reproductive health.

-Tara Cardinal is a certified nurse midwife in clinical practice providing sexual and reproductive healthcare.
+Tara Cardinal is a certified nurse midwife in clinical practice providing women's health care in South Seattle at Radiance Women's Wellness.
 As a member of the TEAMM project, she supports efforts to outreach to advanced practice clinicians locally and nationally.
 She has been a board member of Nursing Students for Choice since the organization formed, advancing the capacity of the next generation of nurses' education and training in reproductive healthcare and justice issues.
 She is a former coordinator of the UWMC Doula Care program where she strengthened its structure and sustainability.
 Areas of research have included the impact of poverty and violence on childbearing, maternal health across cultures and scope of practice for advanced practice clinicians.
 She has worked internationally with midwives in the Netherlands and Mexico and taught English in Chile.
 She received her MN in Nurse Midwifery from the University of Washington in 2012.

 Blair Darney completed her PhD in Health Services Research from the University of Washington in 2012.
 She is currently a postdoctoral trainee at Oregon Health & Science University in the Department of Obstetrics and Gynecology.
 She previously earned an MPH in Global Health from Yale University.
 Dr. Darney served as a Peace Corps volunteer in Senegal and has also worked in Burkina Faso, Mexico, and Colombia on maternal health and family planning.
 Her interests include domestic and international reproductive health services and impact evaluation.
 She is skilled in a variety of statistical and econometric analytic approaches, with an emphasis on improving causal inference using observational data.
 Dr. Darney was the recipient of the Outstanding Researcher in Training Award from the Society of Family Planning in 2012.
 She has a keen interest in the intersection of clinical practice, policy, and research.
 Dr. Darney's research career objective is to improve the delivery of evidence-based reproductive health clinical and policy interventions to women in need.